sfeir-open-source/talk-control/CONTRIBUTING.md

 There are two primary ways to help:

--   Using the issue tracker, and
+-   Using the issue tracker
--   Changing the code-base.
+-   Changing the code-base

 ## Using the issue tracker